 🤓Read on: 9 Efficient Ways to Break Down Silos in Your Organization

-Diagonal Communication
+4. Diagonal Communication (cross-departmental)

 The organizational dynamics of today’s businesses are constantly evolving.
-While traditional types of internal communication have their place, the complexity and rapid pace of modern projects often demand more flexible and agile communication structures.
+While traditional internal communication types have their place, the complexity and rapid pace of modern projects often demand more flexible and agile communication structures.
 This is where diagonal communication excels – it allows personnel to transcend both hierarchy and departmental divisions and break traditional boundaries.

 Imagine a scenario where a junior graphic designer from the marketing team needs clarity on budget allocations for a campaign and directly reaches out to a senior executive in finance.
 This bypasses several layers, ensuring quicker resolutions and building a culture of accessibility.